catniplab/xfads/README.md

 ## Installation
 1. Install miniconda or anaconda
-This is just to leverage `conda` for managing the python environment.
-You can still use the IDE or code editor of your choise.
+This is just to leverage `conda` for managing the Python environment.
+You can still use the IDE or code editor of your choice.
 2. Clone this repo
    ```
    git clone https://github.com/catniplab/xfads
    ```
-3. Create Conda environment, and install it's required packages, from `enviroment.yaml` Make sure you are in the project directory i.e. same directory as `enviroment.yaml`, and run:
+3. Create a Conda environment, and install its required packages, from `environment.yaml` Make sure you are in the project directory i.e., the same directory as `environment.yaml`, and run:
    ```
    conda env create -f environment.yaml
    ```